OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:54

 > Your statutes have been my songs
-> In the house of my pilgrimage.
+> In the house of my journey.

 ## Psalm 119:55